Friday's Scottish Gossip

 A 10% portion of any transfer fee Celtic receive for right-back Josip Juranovic will go to the Croatia international's former club Legia Warsaw.
 (Sun)

-Hearts' Australia defender Kye Rowles will only be leaving the club for "mind-boggling" money, says chief executive Andrew McKinlay.
+Heart of Midlothian's Australia defender Kye Rowles will only be leaving the club for "mind-boggling" money, says chief executive Andrew McKinlay.
 (Record)

 The Tynecastle club aim to recruit up to three players next month and remain interested in bringing Callum Paterson back to Edinburgh.
 (Scotsman - subscription required)